jnewton3edinburgh/ParkLifeToolkit/README.md

 Click on a box (a `node`) to see its contents on the left panel of the page.

 A `node` has 3 things it does:
-1. On Enter - what it does immediately
+1. On Enter - What it does immediately
-2. On Recieve - What it does
+2. On Recieve - Does it save user input
 3. Transitions - What node it goes to next

 ![alt text](https://github.com/jnewton3edinburgh/ParkLifeToolkit/raw/master/documentation%20images/botpress%20node.png "Botpress node")